chiyu1203/UnityDataAnalysis/README.md

 Therefore, each project has its own json file.
 Below explains what those analysis methods are about.

-    "experiment_name": "choice", In the analysis pipeline, this means Scene name, which is used to check datasets from different logging system.
+    "experiment_name": "choice", this means Scene name in the unity programme, which is used to check datasets from different logging system.

     "overwrite_curated_dataset": boolean, whether to overwrite the existing HDF file or not.
 If True, delete the old curated dataset.